What is Fund Accounting?

 - Revenue and expenses account- Non-profit organization prepares revenue and expenditure account for showing the use of funds they have received an allocation of the fund.
 If income received is more than expenses incurred, then it is called an excess, and if expenses are more than income, then it is called a deficit.

-- A balance sheet of a statement of financial position– the Balance sheet is of the non-profit organization is the same as profit organization.
+- A balance sheet of a statement of financial positionStatement Of Financial PositionStatement of Financial Position represents the current financial status of an entity in terms of assets and liabilities.
+This statement is used by the stakeholders and shareholders as it affects their investing decisions.– the Balance sheet is of the non-profit organization is the same as profit organization.
 It shows the value of assets and liability of an NPO.

 - A School is working as a non-profit organization.
 It has received a donation for the repair of the building.
 Also, they received funds from a company to provide good food to students.
 School also received a donation for general-purpose means, not for any specific purpose.